SOUTH DAKOTA

 How do I apply for WIC in South Dakota?

-The quickest way to apply for WIC in South Dakota is by using the MyWIC Client Portal to schedule an appointment at a WIC clinic near you.
+You can apply for WIC in South Dakota through MyWIC Client Portal or visit a WIC clinic near you to request an appointment.

 South Dakota Department of Health